 As for ketchup, try and find one that is made with a more natural sugar, such as dates.
 I like these ones:

 This loaded burger bowl also makes an amazing lunch for work, trust me, your co-workers will be so jealous when they see you eating this.
-If making this as part of your meal prep, just store the dressing separately and then drizzle (aka, dump all of the sauce) on your salad when you’re ready to eat.
-If you want to learn more about meal prep, be sure to check out my free meal prep guide complete with recipes too!
+If making this as part of your meal prep, just store the dressing separately and then drizzle (aka, dump all of the sauce) on your salad when you're ready to eat.

 I hope you enjoy this loaded burger bowl with special sauce as much as I do!
 If you make it, please let me know by tagging me on Instagram or leaving a comment below.